Runway Beat: Filming

-Director Kentaro Otani decided to film the final scene of Runway Beat, a fashion show, in the 3D format.
+Kentaro Otani decided to film the final scene of Runway Beat, a fashion show, in the 3D format.
 This was revealed at a pre-release publicity event on 8 February 2011.
 Kentaro decided to do this because he felt that "3D ... [is] perfect for fashion shows".
 He added that "It’s not interesting if it’s not live.
 When you feel like you’re standing there, you also become more attached to the characters."
 In a separate interview, he also said that he made the film only partially in 3D because he "realized [he] couldn’t compete with Hollywood for a feature-length 3D film."